Return to Adaptability page

 If it was too loose it would chaff the skin; too tight and I would not get into it far enough to gain real purchase against the water and it would probably come off.
 It is well worthwhile spending time on getting the right fit.

-It does stretch in the water after a few minutes so have extra holes for the buckle to be tightened.
+I then drilled and bolted a heavy duty leather belt to the heel of the finI used leather because it lasts and water doesn`t seem to affect the material.
+It does stretch in the water after a few minutes so I allowed extra holes for the buckle to be tightened.

+The fin shown in the video has been superceded twice now.
+I built a slightly larger green fin based on my original design and to get more propulsion.
 However the extra water pressure does tend to add soreness to the stump if swimming for long periods.

-Rolling on to my stump a silicone sock with a metal stem, I have fixed a moulded insert (like a socket) into the flipper complete with a connector and simply push the metal stem into the socket and it clicks together securely.
+Rolling on to my stump a silicone sock with a metal stem, I have fixed a moulded insert (like a socket) into the fin complete with a connector and simply push the metal stem into the socket and it clicks together securely.
 I then buckle up the leather strap.

 Please see my video - swimming at The Grove with the original design -